pyRTX.core.utils_rt

 pyRTX.core.utils_rt.pxform_convert(pxform)[source]

-Convert a SPICE-generated rotation matrix (pxform) to the 4x4 homogeneous transformation matrix format required by trimesh.
+Convert a 3x3 SPICE rotation matrix to a 4x4 homogeneous transformation matrix.

 Parameters: